World Cup survival kit: Everything you need to know about Qatar 2022

 When does it start and end?

-The final is at 3pm local time (12 noon GMT) on 18 December at the Lusail Iconic Stadium, north of Doha.
+The final is at 6pm local time (3pm GMT) on 18 December at the Lusail Iconic Stadium, north of Doha.

 What awaits England and Wales ?